Skip to main content

 Family-Friendly Policy Link to section

-Arts, Sciences & Engineering at the University of Rochester provides accommodation for its graduate students for the birth or adoption of children, as outlined in this policy.
+The School of Arts & Sciences (SAS) and the Hajim School of Engineering & Applied Sciences (Hajim) at the University of Rochester provide accommodation for their graduate students for the birth or adoption of children, as outlined in this policy.

-Graduate students are provided up to eight weeks of leave for the primary caregiver following the birth or the adoption of a child*.
-During this period, students may postpone course assignments, examinations, and other academic requirements but remain active full-time student, with access to University facilities (including student health insurance, library privileges, and housing) and to University faculty and staff.
+All other matriculated graduate students in SAS and Hajim (including part-time, master’s, and advanced certificate students) are provided up to eight (8) consecutive weeks of accommodation period for the primary caregiver immediately following the birth or the adoption of a child.
+During this period, students may postpone course assignments, examinations, and other academic requirements but remain active students, with access to applicable University resources (including student health insurance, library privileges, and housing) and to University faculty and staff.

-While students will continue to be fully funded by any existing funding sources (e.g., fellowship, assistantship) during the leave period, students will be excused from regular teaching or research duties†.
-However, it is the student’s professional responsibility to work with their advisor or faculty member to prepare for the absence in advance of the leave, including:
+While students will continue to be active students during the accommodation period, students will be excused from regular coursework, teaching, or research duties.
+However, it is the student’s professional responsibility to work with their advisor or faculty member to prepare for the absence in advance of the accommodation period, including:

-- Arranging alternative timelines for the completion of coursework missed during the student’s absence
+• Arranging alternative timelines for the completion of coursework missed during the student’s absence, including filing incomplete contracts if necessary

-Eligible graduate students are required to notify their advisor and school of graduate studies of the date of their intended time away at least 60 days prior (when possible) to the expected date of childbirth or adoption, using the Parental Leave Request Form.
-While applications for parental leave are required, the benefit is automatic.
+Eligible graduate students are required to notify their department and school graduate education office of the date of their intended time away at least 60 days prior (when possible) to the expected date of childbirth or adoption, using the Parental Accommodation Request Form.
+While applications for parental accommodation are required, the benefit is automatic.

-If extended time is needed beyond the eight weeks leave, written approval for an unpaid leave of absence must be requested, and approval obtained, from the student’s advisor, program director, and the AS&E dean of graduate education and postdoctoral affairs.
+If extended time is needed beyond the eight weeks of accommodation period, written approval for an extension must be requested, and approval obtained, from the student’s department chair or program director and the SAS/Hajim dean of graduate education and postdoctoral affairs.
+In some cases, a leave of absence may be recommended for the student rather than an extension of the accommodation period.

-For resources relating to child care, lactation rooms, and counseling and health insurance, please see the resources section of this handbook.
+For resources relating to childcare, lactation rooms, and counseling and health insurance, please see the resources section of the GEPA website.
+Pregnant and parenting students may also work with the Title IX office to make arrangements for appropriate accommodations.

 Non-Academic Grievance Policy Link to section